Actions and Detail Panel

-By registering your attendance, you will be entered into a free prize draw to experience some exclusive historic tours around hidden parts of Imperial’s Historic landmarks, you’ll also get the chance to win some #impfest goodies!
+By registering your attendance, you will be entered into a free prize draw to experience some exclusive tours around hidden parts of Imperial’s historic landmarks, you’ll also get the chance to win some #impfest goodies!

 Want to journey to the edge of our galaxy, age 50 years in a matter of seconds, land a virtual reality plane, battle the superbugs that live on your toilet, or get behind the wheel of a sun powered racing car?
 Then join us for this annual opportunity to go behind the scenes of a word class university and peak into the future through its ground-breaking research.

 Imperial Festival has something for all ages to enjoy, from young children ready to be inspired by the latest in scientific discoveries, to adults looking to get up to date with medical advances and new technology whilst enjoying delicious food and a variety of music and dance performances.

 This year’s Festival includes a brand new Food zone showcasing the scientific revolution taking place from farm to fork.
 It will include scientists working to improve eating through wider sensory experiences, or make cheese creamier through physics, whilst savings the planet (and our pollinating bees) from environmental change, and our waistlines from an obesity crisis.